RhythmLunatic/raveitout/README.md

 Also the lifebar is changed.

 ## Usage
 Works on 5.0.12+ only.
-Auto Velocity will not work if you do not compile the [latest 5.1-new branch](https://github.com/stepmania/stepmania/tree/5_1-new) of StepMania or [our fork](https://github.com/RhythmLunatic/stepmania/tree/starworlds).
+Auto Velocity will not work if you do not compile the [latest 5.1-new branch](https://github.com/stepmania/stepmania/tree/5_1-new) of StepMania or [the RIO fork](https://github.com/RhythmLunatic/stepmania/tree/starworlds).

 Configure the groups for Easy and Special mode in 01 SYSTEM_PARAMETERS.lua.